Canadian Baseball League

-The Intercounty Baseball League (IBL) is a Canadian independent baseball league comprising teams in Southern Ontario.
+The Canadian Baseball League (CBL) is a professional independent baseball league based in the Canadian province of Ontario.
+It is composed of nine teams, who annually play a home-and-away season from May to August.
+The top five teams at the end of the season qualify for a postseason tournament in September that determines the league's champion, who are awarded the Dominico Cup.

-The league was formed in 1919 and has enjoyed much success over its long history.
-Teams are run similar to a professional minor league team, providing players an opportunity to play under the same conditions, using wooden bats and minor league specification baseballs.
-Teams play 42 scheduled games from early May to late-August.
-The playoffs are best-of-five series with the championship series typically played around Labour Day.
-The most recent champions are the Welland Jackfish who defeated the Barrie Baycats 4-1 in the 2025 Dominico Cup Final.
+The league was founded in 1919 as the Intercounty Baseball League (IBL), and was a semi-professional league for the majority of its existence.
+It was fully-professionalized and rebranded to the CBL ahead of its 2026 season.
+More than 23 franchises have competed in the league in its -year history, with the Guelph Royals and Kitchener Panthers – both charter members – being the longest-tenured.
+As of its 2025 season, the Welland Jackfish are the current champions, while the Stratford Nationals, a defunct franchise, have won the most championships (16).

 History

 The Intercounty Baseball League (IBL) was founded in 1919 with just four cities represented — Galt, Guelph, Stratford and Kitchener, and is the oldest amateur men's league in Canada.
 During the early years, the league expanded to include the cities of Waterloo, Brantford, Preston, London, and St. Thomas.

 It was previously known as the Intercounty Major Baseball League and the Senior Intercounty Baseball League.
 Teams compete for the Jack and Lynne Dominico Trophy, which is awarded to the league champions.
 The trophy is named for the late owners of the Toronto Maple Leafs baseball team, husband and wife Jack and Lynne Dominico.

 On December 3, 2024, the Toronto Maple Leafs announced they had signed Ayami Sato, making her the first female player in the league as well as the first female player chosen to play professional baseball in Canada.
 She began playing on May 11, 2025.

-In 2025, IBL commissioner Ted Kalnins stated that league was trasitioning from being a semi-professional to fully professional league and would be expanding to a total of 10 teams as a part of that effort.
+In 2025, IBL commissioner Ted Kalnins stated that league was transitioning from being a semi-professional to fully professional league and would be expanding to a total of 10 teams as a part of that effort.
+In addition to being a fully professional league, the league would now be known as the Canadian Baseball League and see the amount of regular season games played increase from 42 to 48, as well as a 5-team playoff structure.
+Further changes to the league are set to be announced in by the end of 2025.

 Labatt Park in London, Ontario, home of the London Majors.